 The Town of North Yarmouth was incorporated under the laws of the State of Maine.
-The Town operates under the selectboard-manager form of government and provides the following services: administration services, community services, public safety, public works, buildings and grounds, solid waste and recycling, municipal finances, county assessment, education, program expenses, overlay and capital outlay.
+The Town operates under the selectboard-manager form of government and provides the following services: administration services, community services, public safety, public works, buildings and grounds, solid waste and recycling, municipal finances, county assessment and education.